hnkansai/hnkansai_talks/README.md

 ## HN Kansai 5

-- Eddie Lee : "The Tech Behind "Artifacts""
+- The Tech Behind "Artifacts" - by Eddie Lee
-- Jaymin Kessler : "Brain Hacking"
+- Brain Hacking - by Jaymin Kessler
-- Julien Bataille : "Using An Unlocked Phone in Japan"
+- Using An Unlocked Phone in Japan - by Julien Bataille

 ## HN Kansai 3